IngGallardios1/IngGallardios1/README.md

 # 🚀 About Me:
-Im a CS student currently working as a fullstack developer at Coca Cola.
+Im a CS student currently working as a fullstack and data analyst at Coca Cola.

 ## 🌐 Socials: